github/backup-utils/docs/usage.md

 (`-v`) that lists files as they're being transferred.
 It's often useful to enable when output is logged to a file.

+When restoring to a new GitHub Enterprise instance, settings, certificate, and license data *are* restored.
+These settings must be reviewed and saved before using the GitHub Enterprise to ensure all migrations have taken place and all required services are started.

-When restoring to an already configured GHE instance, settings, certificate, and license data are *not* restored to prevent overwriting manual configuration on the restore host.
+When restoring to an already configured GitHub Enterprise instance, settings, certificate, and license data are *not* restored to prevent overwriting manual configuration on the restore host.
 This behavior can be overridden by passing the `-c` argument to `ghe-restore`, forcing settings, certificate, and license data to be overwritten with the backup copy's data.